Cancer in Norway

 Melanoma

-The incidence of melanoma has increased significantly among men and women in Norway and internationally in the post-war period.
+The incidence of melanoma has increased significantly among men and women in Norway and internationally in the last decades.

 Cervical cancer